 Welcome to Library Essentials, a collection of workshops for English 100 sections (including 100A, 190, and ESL100) that introduce students to basic library services and resources, print and digital.
 The workshops are designed to help English instructors address the Written Communication (FW) “information literacy” requirement of their courses.
 The Library Essentials workshops are scheduled during regular class time and meet in Hamilton Library classrooms to provide students hands-on instruction on computer workstations.
 The 2017-2018 Library Essentials Program includes a menu of three workshops.
 Instructors can register their course for any combination of workshops (one, two, or all three).

 Introduces students to basic library resources enabling them to find books and journal articles for their research papers.

 Introduces students to the types of sources that are appropriate for academic writing.
 Students will conduct searches and then identify and justify why the sources they have chosen are credible and appropriate to use in academic arguments.

 Hawaii (Local Research)

-Introduces students to the Hawaiian Collection and covers basic research strategies for locating and accessing books, journals, and other library resources specific to the student's Hawaii-based research assignments found in the collection's closed stacks.
-The Basic Resources workshop is a prerequisite to this workshop.
+Introduces students to the Hawaiian Collection and covers basic research strategies for locating and accessing books, journals, and other library resources specific to the student’s Hawaii-based research assignments found in the collection’s closed stacks.
+The Basic Resources workshop is a prerequisite and students must have a Hawai’i related research topic before the workshop.

-To request a workshop, fill out the form below.
+To request a workshop, click on the button below.
 You will receive a reply either confirming your request or informing you that the date/time you requested was not available.
 If the time is not available, you will have an opportunity to request alternate times.
 Although we will try to honor your request, please understand that teaching space and staffing in the library is extremely limited and fills up fast throughout the semester.